HoangLinh03-code/Computer-Vision/README.md

-# Th-Gi-c-M-y-T-nh
+# Computer Vision project
-This is computer vision project demo
+This is a computer vision project demo